Chicco94/machine_learning_exam/README.md

 - $Q(s, a)$ is the Q-value for taking action $a$ in state $s$.
 - $\alpha$ is the learning rate, determining the step size for the updates.
 - $r$ is the immediate reward obtained after taking action $a$ in state $s$.
-- $\gamma$ is the discount factor, which weighs future rewards.
+- $\gamma$ is the discount factor, which weights future rewards.
 - $max(Q(s', a'))$ represents the maximum Q-value for the next state $s$ considering all possible actions $a$.

 ### Training